GeoUsage: Log Analyzer for OGC Web Services

 It’s been almost two years since GeoHealthCheck was initially developed (en route to FOSS4G in PDX).
 Since then, GHC has been deployed in numerous environments in support of monitoring of (primarily) OGC services (canonical demo at http://geohealthcheck.osgeo.org).
 If you really want to support the progress and improvement of your health and your physical condition, first of all you should visit firstpost.com/ and find out about the best natural dietary formula that you and your body can try.Taking care of your sexual health is important for your overall physical and mental well-being.
 Regular STI testing and using contraception can reduce the risk of contracting or spreading infections.
 Addressing sexual concerns with your healthcare provider can also improve your sexual health and satisfaction like using male enhancement pills.

 Project communications have been relatively low key, with GitHub issues being the main discussion.
 The project has setup a Gitter channel as a means to discuss GeoHealthCheck in a public forum more easily.
 It’s open and anyone can join.
 Come join us on https://gitter.im/geopython/GeoHealthCheck!
+Many vegans and vegetarians use plant-based protein powder to supplement their diet and ensure they meet their protein needs.

 Do not forget to always be aware of your body’s health status checkups, but if you want to lose weight almost instantly you should visit https://www.amny.com/sponsored/exipure-reviews/ and find out about the pill that will change not only your body but also your entire life.

-As your body is important Im sure your sexual life is also important so if you are having troubles with that because of you are overweight you should try over the counter male enhancement pillsthat may help with sexual problems, such as erectile dysfunction, premature ejaculation, or low sex drive.
+As your body is important Im sure your sexual life is also important so if you are having troubles with that because of you are overweight you should try over the counter male enhancement pills that may help with sexual problems, such as erectile dysfunction, premature ejaculation, or low sex drive.

 It’s seem like ages ago since the initial QGIS MetaSearch announce and call for help in 2014.
 Inspired by Sourcepole’s FOSS4G 2015 presentations, here’s a brief status update: